The past two years have seen more holidays cancelled than ever before as the pandemic destroyed vacation plans at home and abroad.

 If you, or one of your party, becomes pregnant after you were sold the policy, or a doctor recommends you should not travel due to pregnancy complications

-If the Foreign and Commonwealth Office advise against 'all travel' or 'all but essential travel' to your destination after you have bought your insurance
+If the Foreign and Commonwealth Office advises against 'all travel' or 'all but essential travel' to your destination after you have bought your insurance

-Check the policy carefully before you buy cover to see what is accepted.
+Check the policy carefully before you buy cover to see what is allowed and any exclusions.
+This will give you peace of mind and make it more likely that you can submit a successful claim.

 Travel insurers offer a set amount, usually between £1,000 and £5,000 per person.